Themes of Neon Genesis Evangelion: Religion

 The most prominent symbolism takes its inspiration from Jewish and Christian sources.
 It frequently uses iconography and themes from Abrahamic religions and mysticism such as Gnosticism and Kabbalah.
 Alongside the effort put into the combat scenes, Evangelion also attempts to convincingly portray the psychic struggles in which the characters engage.
 These struggles are both wide-ranging and emotionally draining.
 They are also presented with psychoanalytical sophistication as the characters try to come to grips with their own inner turmoil, their problematic relations with each other, and their relation to more remote forms of Otherness—the gigantic machines that are the EVAs and with which they must synchronize, and the enigmatic Angels who present a riddle that is increasingly depicted in terms of what seems to be a Christian or perhaps Gnostic notion of apocalypse." and Kabbalah in the series's examination of religious ideas and themes.
 Anno suggested a grand theme with the work, including the nature of evolution, the existence of God, and its impact on humanity.

 Assistant director Kazuya Tsurumaki said that they originally used Christian symbolism and themes only to give the project a unique edge against other giant robot shows, that there is no Christian meaning to the series, and that it was not meant to be controversial (although it was).
+Tsurumaki would later regret the decision.
 Hiroki Sato, head of Gainax's PR department, and Toshio Okada have made similar statements.
 Anno has said that Eva is susceptible to multiple interpretations.